 Examining how and when designers use prototypes in the development cycle, and how prototypes assist during stakeholder interactions, identification of user requirements, verification of goals and their overall contribution to a successful project outcome.LEARN MORE

-My research interest include biomechanics, athletic performance, and the evaluation of human performance.
-I am currently a PhD pre-candidate in Mechanical Engineering and University of Michigan.
-I received a Bachelor of Science in Mechanical Engineering and Bachelor of Arts in Philosophy from Santa Clara University.
+My research interests include design science, engineering education, and medical devices for low-resource settings.
+I am a PhD pre-candidate in Mechanical Engineering at the University of Michigan.
+I also received a Bachelor of Science in Mechanical Engineering at Auburn University.

 My research interests include biomechanics and the development of wearable technologies for data-driven approaches in evidence-based clinical care.
 I am currently a Ph.D. pre-candidate in Mechanical Engineering at the University of Michigan.
 I received dual Bachelor of Science degrees in Biomedical and Mechanical Engineering from the Pennsylvania State University.